tom171296/ChainGuardian.DotNetNuGet/workshop/04-dependency-confusion.md

 The second thing that you can do is use the `nuget.config` file to configure the package sources that you want to use.
 You can add a `packageSourceMapping` element to the `nuget.config` file.
 This element allows you to map a package source to a specific feed.
 This way you can configure NuGet to only use the private feed for the package `MyCompany.Common`.

+> Exercise:
+>
-**Exercise**: Add the package source mapping to the `nuget.config` file and configure NuGet to pull the required packages from the configured feed.
+> Add the package source mapping to the `nuget.config` file and configure NuGet to pull the required packages from the configured feed.

 A third thing that you can do is to **configure trusted signers**.
 This way you can configure NuGet to only accept packages that are signed by a trusted signer.
 This way you can make sure that the packages that are being restored are coming from a trusted source.
 This is a good way to mitigate the risk of dependency confusion.

+> Exercise:
+>
-**Exercise**: Configure trusted signers in the `nuget.config` file.
+> Configure trusted signers in the `nuget.config` file.

 To protect your software from the serious risks of dependency confusion, it's essential to take proactive measures.
 Start by configuring Nuget to only use a private feed, ensuring control over the packages integrated into your projects.
 If you must use a public feed, mitigate risks by claiming your package prefix, setting up package source mapping, and configuring trusted signers.
 Taking these steps will significantly reduce the likelihood of malicious code infiltrating your software supply chain.
 Act now by reviewing and updating your Nuget configurations to safeguard your projects against these potential vulnerabilities.